Miquel Hudin · Full Version

 That’s a Q?

 One minor note in that my name is, well, “different”.
-While the Hudin part is apparently of Croatian (and most likely Old Ukrainian) origin, my first name can throw people off as yes, it’s not Miguel, but actually, Miquel with a Q and it is pronounced like “mee-KEL”.
+While the Hudin part is most likely Old Ukrainian (although my immediate family is from Croatia), my first name can throw people off as yes, it’s not Miguel, but actually, Miquel with a Q and it is pronounced like “mee-KEL”.
 Why?
 Because it’s the Catalan spelling of Michael and before you ask, it is indeed the name in my passport and all my legal documents.